privacysandbox/data-plane-shared-libraries/docs/roma/byob/sdk/docs/udf/Communication Interface.md

 1. Write response

     Once the UDF response is constructed, it needs to be written to the fd.
-The output should be written as an `Any`-packed, size-delimited proto.
+The output should be written as a size-delimited proto.

 1. Cleanup and exit